 VII.
-Incentive pPrograms cContained wWithin the Consolidated Incentive Act of 2003, as Amended
+Incentive Programs Contained Within the Consolidated Incentive Act of 2003, as Amended

-The incentive programs below require that a potentially-eligible business submit an application and a project plan to the Commission prior to incurring project costs and or hiring new employees associated with the project.
+The incentive programs below require that a potentially-eligible business submit an application and a project plan to the Commission prior to incurring project costs or hiring new employees associated with the project.
 In some cases, once an application is processed and signed by the Commission, the application, with supporting information, becomes a financial incentive agreement.

 The date an application is received by the Commission is the earliest date benefits may be accrued.
-An application should be submitted prior to incurring any project cost or hiring new employees associated with the project.